-Perhaps the most striking and versatile weapon addition in the history of Battlefield, the Battlefield 3 Aftermath Crossbow.
-Read on for an in-depth look at its many uses and different bolt types that let you adapt to any situation.
+Battlefield 3 Aftermath introduces the makeshift crossbow.
+Read on for an in-depth look at its many uses and different bolt types that let you adapt to any situation on this earthquake shattered Battlefield.

 Once you have unlocked the new crossbow via the Assignment Sticks and Stones [Perform X], you will have immediate access to the standard barbed crossbow bolt.